 “Mom cannot ever know she sent me this letter”, I said.

 I described the last two years of our lives living in the US and assured her that this threat was real.
 My Aunt sat there shocked, and then she immediately enlisted the support of my other Aunts.

 One month later my Mom and sisters came to Ontario for Christmas (a gift from my aunts to their sister and nieces).
 I was so happy to see them, and I had to hide my disdain for my Mother at the time so that she would have no clue what my Aunts were up to.
 I knew my Aunts had a plan, but they told me it would take time, and they didn’t want to scare Mom off.
 I completely understood.

-Jennifer, along with my younger sisters, were just so happy to be back in Canada again.
+Jennifer and Teresa were just so happy to be back in Canada again.
 They hadn’t experienced a family holiday at our Grandmothers in almost three years.
 They were each pulled aside when the time was right and asked many questions about what life was like for them, how things were with Mom when they were back in Missouri, how much drinking they were seeing, or if they felt safe.
 It felt odd to discuss these things openly as it had always been drilled into our heads never to say a word about what was going on at home.
 But they all shared their thoughts and experiences, as they knew the situation was dire.

 With the holiday behind us and school starting up again soon, my sisters and my Mom piled back in the rental vehicle for the long drive back to Missouri.
 It would be a very quiet ride for them.
 Mom knew they had said things to her sisters and she was pissed.
 She gave them the silent treatment for the entire seventeen-hour drive, smoking pot as she drove through each state.

 My heart shattered into pieces again, and I sobbed openly in front of my Aunts.
 They made me a promise that we would get them back.
 All I could do now was hope and wait.